TanyaTewari26/Image_Processing_using_CNN/README.md

 A convolutional NN is a network that contains one or more convolutional layers.
 A convolutional layer allows the network to process spatial patterns (e.g., identify items within an image).
 For this reason, CNNs are commonly used for image identification and computer vision.

-The challenges with images is that there is often a lot going on: what should the network focus on?
 CNNs simplify images, converting them into the main lines or features.
 That simplified pattern is then fed into a more traditional neural network, which identifies the pattern.

 The following is a typical architecture for CNNs: